apache/nuttx/configs/viewtool-stm32f107/README.txt

        CONFIG_HOST_WINDOWS=y                   : Windows operating system
        CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows

-  4. All of these configurations use the Code Sourcery for Windows toolchain (unless stated otherwise in the description of the configuration).
+  4. All of these configurations use the CodeSourcery for Windows toolchain (unless stated otherwise in the description of the configuration).
 That toolchain selection can easily be reconfigured using 'make menuconfig'.
      Here are the relevant current settings: